Industries

 Data sources:

-• Public data (e.g. corporate filings, PPP applications, etc.) where a business specifies their industry
+• Public data (e.g., corporate filings, PPP applications, etc.) where a business specifies its industry

-• Online business directories where a business specifies their industry
+• Online business directories where a business specifies its industry

 • Information and keywords on a business’ website